 Pets are not allowed on Cleetwood Cove Trail, in the lake, or unattended and tied to an object.
 If a pet is left in a vehicle and the conditions pose a threat to the animal’s health, a violation notice may be issued.
 Please see Pets for more information.

 Trail DescriptionCleetwood Cove Trail is a steep and strenuous hike.
 In 1.1 miles (1.7 km) the trail drops 700 feet (213 meters) in elevation through a series of long switchbacks.
 The trail surface is crushed pumice, which is similar to fine sand, and when it is dry, the pumice is loose and slippery under foot.
 The trail is only partially shaded.
 There are a few benches that you are strongly encouraged to use while taking in the views.
+The trail ends at the boulder-strewn lakeshore without shade and no beach.
 Vault toilets are located in the trailhead parking lot and at the lakeshore.